treeverse/lakeFS/docs/enterprise/orchestration.md

 Notes:
 * By default the chart is deployed with a Postgres pod for quick-start, make sure to replace that to a stable database by setting `useDevPostgres: false` in the chart values.
 * The encrypt secret key `secrets.authEncryptSecretKey` is shared between fluffy and lakeFS for authentication.
-* Fluffy docker image: replace the `fluffy.image.privateRegistry.secretToken` with real token to dockerhub for the fluffy docker image.
+* Fluffy docker image: replace the `fluffy.image.privateRegistry.secretToken` with the token you recieved to dockerhub to fetch the fluffy docker image.
 * Check the [additional examples on GitHub](https://github.com/treeverse/charts/tree/master/examples/lakefs/enterprise) we provide for each authentication method (oidc, adfs, ldap, rbac, IAM etc).
 * The Database configurations between fluffy and lakeFS should be the same since they connect to the same DB.